Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Chris Miller "Chip War: The Fight for the World's Most Critical Technology"

 The history of the semiconductor industry in one book, readable and understandable, yet not too superficial.
-It points out how chip technology was essential in winning the cold war and retain American/Western supremacy.
+It points out how chip technology was essential in winning the cold war and retaining American/Western supremacy.
 It also explains how complex chip production is, what Moore’s law’s exponential growth means in real life, and the many choke points that exist.
-It provides for a solid understanding of what US industrial policy has looked liked since Trump and what it quite likely will look like in the years to come.
+It provides for a solid understanding of what US industrial policy has looked like since Trump and what it quite likely will look like in the years to come.

 Verdict: must read